manishyadavv/Automatic-Whatsapp-messaging/README.md

 >  <---sudo gem install watir--->

-run script by typing ruby main.rb scan the code from your mobile from whatsappweb QR code scanner
+run script by typing ruby main.rb scan the code from your mobile using whatsappweb QR code scanner
 > to run Chrome you have to install web driver

  **WARNING:Please use this script only for educational purposes, i am not responsible if your friends ( or even Whatsapp ) block you.**